 - Number of immediate backup jobs that the CDP service triggers due to staging storage full condition. - You can check the CDP backup engine notifications on NetBackup web UI. - Underlying provisioned storage performance.
-Like the NetBackup installation disk, CDP staging area, and MSDP storage disk(s). - Network utilization and available bandwidth. - CPU and memory consumption when receiving data from the ESXi, and when the backup jobs are running.
+Like the NetBackup installation disk, CDP staging area, and MSDP storage disks. - Network utilization and available bandwidth. - CPU and memory consumption when receiving data from the ESXi, and when the backup jobs are running.

 Note: If you observe slow IOs from the IO daemon, check network bandwidth and system RAM.
-You can increase the in-memory cache size using CCT_POOL_SIZE_QUOTA_PERCENTAGE parameter in the nbcct.conf_file.
+See "Defining the CDP gateway " on page 59., for how to increase the in-memory cache size in NetBackup 10.0 onwards.
+For NetBackup 9.1, you can do it using the CCT_POOL_SIZE_QUOTA_PERCENTAGE parameter in the nbcct.conf file.